Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

    ## Loop
       In this .js file, I have worked on all three types of loops, for, while and do while loop.
       It also includes anested loop.

+   ## Template Literals
+      This project actually allow me to know the basic and fundamental philosophy behind the Template literals.
+      In this project, I also worked on placing the variables inside the string using `backtick` characters.